-At present, we undertake several days of fieldwork during the Sixth Form course to local destinations and London.
-However, with the new syllabus, we are also looking at some new destinations and a wider range of provision.
+At present, we undertake several days of fieldwork during the Sixth Form course to local destinations.
 We take every opportunity to run lesson-time excursions in the local area to see the theory we are teaching in reality.
 We also encourage all geographers to find out more about the Partnership Trips which give fabulous geographical experiences.
-An optional A level trip to Iceland runs every other year during the February half term and complements the course.
+An optional international A level trip runs every other year during the February half term and complements the course.